bg-write/chatGPT-cheatsheet/README.md

 - _ChatGPT, and AI in general, is less like C-3PO and more like a bunch of well-meaning worms doing their best._
 - _After a high-level introduction, this guide divides into sections for non-developers ([Part A](#part-a)) and developers ([Part B](#part-b)).
 [Part C](#part-c) is a reference for all users._
 - _AI is only as good as the data it's trained on.
 The better and more specific your prompt and parameters, the more helpful ChatGPT can be._
+- _Avoid sharing any private or sensitive data.
+Assume that everything you write to ChatGPT will eventually be hacked and printed somewhere else on the Internet._

 ---